 Alfred Munnings was the leading sporting artist during the first half of the 20th century.
 His paintings encompass a range of sporting themes: horses and riders at fox hunts, horses and jockeys as they prepare for races, rural genre scenes, and portraits of avid sportsmen and women.
 Though the subject matter is traditional, the method in which it was executed is decidedly more contemporary: loose brushstrokes, a vibrant color palette, and painted out of doors to capture the effects of sunlight.

 “Sporting art” refers to traditional turf and field sports.
-Those who specialize in depicting scenes like fox hunts, horse races, and fly fishing are therefore, aptly, called “sporting artists.”
+Those who specialize in depicting scenes like fox hunts, horse races, and fly fishing are, therefore, aptly, called “sporting artists.”
 Given the proliferation of animals within these scenes, there is often an overlap between sporting artists and animal artists, who have never quite been given their due.
-Depending on whose artistic hierarchy you look at, animal art was either not included at all or listed just above the least-respected genre: still-life.
+Depending on whose artistic hierarchy you look at, animal art was either not included at all or listed just above the least-respected genre: still life.
 We all know now that this hierarchy is meaningless because, as we have seen throughout DailyArt Magazine, still-life artists produce beautiful and highly detailed works of art.

-George Stubbs was perhaps one of the most famous animal artists is from the 18th century.
+George Stubbs was perhaps one of the most famous animal artists from the 18th century.
 During his lifetime, Stubbs (1724–1806) was renowned for his animal portraits, including the famous Whistlejacket.
-Additionally, he wrote and illustrated The Anatomy of the Horse (1766) which included detailed analysis on, well, the anatomy of the horse.
+Additionally, he wrote and illustrated The Anatomy of the Horse (1766) which included a detailed analysis of, well, the anatomy of the horse.
 He even dissected horse cadavers to produce comprehensive drawings of a horse’s skeleton and musculature.
 Furthermore, he ended up completing all the engravings for the book as well, since most engravers found it beyond their technical skill.

 Stubbs influenced generations of subsequent artists, including Alfred Munnings (1878–1959).
 He often referred to The Anatomy of the Horse for his own work and was known to scale furniture in order to get up close and personal to inspect Stubbs’ paintings.